zapier/tfbuddy/README.md

 ## Documentation

-To learn more about TF Buddy [go to the complete documentation](https://tfbuddy.readthedocs.io/).
+To learn more about TFBuddy [go to the complete documentation](https://tfbuddy.readthedocs.io/).

 ---